 Although, the traffic handling capacity of your site mostly depends on the hosting company you choose.
 Still, there are some things you can do to improve it.

 Choose The Right Theme

-A theme is one of the most important parts of a site.
+A theme is one of the essential parts of a site.
 It doesn’t just control how the site will look.
 But also affects your site’s traffic handling capacity.
-When it comes to WordPress, you should look for what gets the job done for you.
+Regarding WordPress, you should look for what gets the job done for you.

-Don’t always go by the design of the theme.
-Because unnecessary flashy features make your sites load slower.
+Don’t always go by the theme’s design because unnecessary flashy features make your site load slower.
 This becomes even more important when your site has good traffic.

-So choose a theme that is lightweight and decent looking.
-The reason behind this is you can do pretty much everything with a plugin if you need.
+So you can choose a theme that is lightweight and decent looking.
+This is because you can do everything with a plugin if needed.

 Use a Cache Plugin

 WordPress is always dynamic.
-Every time someone requests data, WordPress has to pass a query to the database.
+WordPress has to pass a query to the database whenever someone requests data.
 Because of this, the performance decreases.

 So what can you do to avoid this?
 You can use cache plugins.
 A cache plugin creates a static copy of our HTML pages.
 So whenever someone requests data, WordPress shows that copy of the page.
 This makes the page load way faster than without the cache plugin.

 Images are one of the most significant parts of a site.
 Whenever a person visits your site, WordPress has to download all photos.
 As a result, the site loads slower.